-Licensed Psychologist, Dr. Samantha Gaies, is an expert in using hypnosis and integrative methods for chronic pain, insomnia, binge eating, trauma, anxiety and depression.
-She has developed her own specialized method, which combines advanced hypnosis techniques, mindfulness, interpersonal theory, and Acceptance and Commitment Therapy (ACT) to help propel patients forward so they can live more satisfying lives.
-Her clinical practice integrates her extensive education from Northwestern University, NYU, and UT, her clinical research and training from the VA Medical System, and her personal interest and professional training in both hypnosis and mindfulness meditation.
+Licensed Psychologist, Dr. Samantha Gaies, is an expert in using hypnosis and integrative methods for eating disorders, insomnia, relationships, trauma, infertility/pregnancy, and anxiety.
+She has developed her own specialized method, which combines advanced hypnosis techniques, mindfulness, interpersonal theory, and Acceptance and Commitment Therapy (ACT) to help clients move forward so they can live more satisfying lives.
+Her clinical practice integrates her extensive education from Northwestern University, NYU, and The University of Texas at Austin, her clinical research and training from the VA Medical System, and her personal interest and professional training in both hypnosis and mindfulness meditation.

 No items found.

-After finishing her coursework, Dr. Gaies went on to complete both her Pre-Doctoral Internship and Postdoctoral Fellowship at the Atlanta VA Medical Center, where she spent more than half of her time specializing in Health Psychology disciplines such as chronic pain, insomnia, cardiac anxiety, sexual health, and weight management.
-During her training, Dr. Gaies also worked in the Trauma Recovery Program/Military Sexual Trauma Unit, where she helped individuals work through their experience of Posttraumatic Stress Disorder (PTSD) using Prolonged Exposure (PE) and Cognitive Processing Therapy (CPT); Dr. Gaies became VA-certified in CPT.
-She also spent time training in the General Mental Health/Severe Mental Illness clinic, where she became VA-certified in Motivational Interviewing (MI).
-In addition to her clinical work, Dr. Gaies has spent ample time presenting to groups of patients and medical professionals about mindfulness meditation and self-compassion and the benefits both can have on one’s physical and mental health.
+After finishing her coursework, Dr. Gaies went on to complete both her Pre-Doctoral Internship and Postdoctoral Fellowship at the Atlanta VA Medical Center, where she spent more than half her time specializing in Health Psychology disciplines such as chronic pain, insomnia, cardiac anxiety, sexual health, and weight management.
+During her training, Dr. Gaies also worked in the Trauma Recovery Program/Military Sexual Trauma Unit, where she helped individuals work through their experience of Post-traumatic Stress Disorder (PTSD) using Prolonged Exposure (PE) and Cognitive Processing Therapy (CPT).
+During her tenure at the VA, Dr. Gaies became certified in CPT and Motivational Interviewing (MI).
+In addition to her clinical work, Dr. Gaies has made presentations to groups of patients and medical professionals about mindfulness meditation and self-compassion, and the benefits both can have on physical and mental health.

 Beginning in 2009, Dr. Gaies began incorporating Eastern psychological principles into her training and practice.
-Since that time, in addition to traditional training in psychodynamic theories, interpersonal techniques, and Cognitive Behavioral Therapy (CBT) which she received in her APA-accredited doctoral program, Dr. Gaies trained extensively in mindfulness meditation, self-compassion theories and practice, hypnosis, and acceptance-based techniques (e.g., Acceptance and Commitment Therapy (ACT)).
-Dr. Gaies continues to participate in ongoing trainings in hypnosis, mindfulness, ACT, and other integrative health approaches in order to stay at the cutting edge of new research and theories pertaining to mental health.
+In addition to traditional training in psychodynamic theories, interpersonal techniques, and Cognitive Behavioral Therapy (CBT) during her APA-accredited doctoral program, Dr. Gaies has trained extensively in mindfulness meditation, self-compassion theories and practice (with Dr. Kristin Neff), hypnosis, and acceptance-based techniques.
+Dr. Gaies participates in ongoing trainings in hypnosis, mindfulness, and other integrative health approaches in order to keep abreast of new research and theories pertaining to mental health.

-Dr. Gaies believes that the therapeutic relationship is paramount to any successful therapy.
-She begins all of her relationships by creating an open, safe, authentic, and collaborative environment for every client.
-By viewing every relationship as unique, Dr. Gaies is able to help each client build an individualized plan that combines hypnotic techniques, mindfulness, interpersonal exploration, and CBT and/or ACT techniques.
-By using this blend of modalities, Dr. Gaies is able to cater to an individual’s personal needs in order to reach specific therapeutic goals.
-She works with a broad range of presenting concerns, though she specializes in chronic pain, insomnia, binge eating, sexual health, trauma, anxiety, and depression.
+Dr. Gaies believes the therapeutic relationship is paramount to any successful therapy, and as such, she works to create a framework for an open, safe, authentic, and collaborative environment for every client.
+Because every therapeutic relationship is unique, Dr. Gaies helps each client build an individualized plan that combines hypnotic techniques, mindfulness, interpersonal exploration, and behavioral techniques.
+Dr. Gaies uses this blend of modalities to cater to each client’s personal needs in order to reach specific therapeutic goals.
+Though she works with a broad range of presenting concerns, she specializes in eating disorders, insomnia, relationships, trauma, infertility/pregnancy, and anxiety.